AishwaryaHB/teaching/README.md

 - Spring 2018: __Mathematical Foundations of Data Science__ (ECE 4813)

 MFDS was a new, special topics course taught by <a href="https://u.osu.edu/kiryung/" target="_blank">Dr. Kiryung Lee</a> which introduced senior ECE undergraduates to a number of foundational topics in machine learning and data science.
 I was the sole TA for the class and had the responsibility of grading homework and conducting (some of my most popular and appreciated) office hours.

+- Summer 2021: __Professional and Technical Communications for ECE__ (ECE 3005)

+ECE 3005 prepares students for advanced communication tasks required in academic and professional settings.
+I was mainly responsible for grading homework and providing feedback on various forms of deliverables including but not limited to resumes, presentations, and technical documentation/reports.

+- Spring 2024: __Linear Algebra__ (MATH 1554, MATH 3406)

+Typical linear algebra courses covering material ranging from vector spaces and geometry of real spaces to orthogonality, SVD, to least squares and preliminary materials on Markov chains.

 #### Workshops and short courses
 - June 2019: __Hands-On Tech Day Camp__, GaTech. [<a href="https://github.com/nerdslab/HandsOnTech" target="_blank">Github repository</a>]